System Expansion Overview

 You can perform a Greenplum Database expansion to add segment instances and segment hosts with minimal downtime.
 In general, adding nodes to a Greenplum cluster achieves a linear scaling of performance and storage capacity.

 Data warehouses typically grow over time, often at a continuous pace, as additional data is gathered and the retention period increases for existing data.
 At times, it is necessary to increase database capacity to consolidate disparate data warehouses into a single database.
 The data warehouse may also require additional computing capacity (CPU) to accommodate added analytics projects.
 It is good to provide capacity for growth when a system is initially specified, but even if you anticipate high rates of growth, it is generally unwise to invest in capacity long before it is required.
-Database expansion, therefore, is a project that you should expect to have to execute periodically.
+Database expansion, therefore, is a project that you should expect to have to run periodically.

 - Scalable capacity and performance.
 When you add resources to a Greenplum Database, the capacity and performance are the same as if the system had been originally implemented with the added resources.